tinny77/less-debug-media-queries/README.md

 usage
 ========================

-Just copy the mixing, then trigger it into your media queries like the example below:
+Just copy the mixin inside your main less file, then trigger it into your media queries like the example below:

 @media (min-width:800px){
 	.mediadebug(lighten(yellow, 40%),"tablet")